wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (4) In subsection (1), _appropriate court_ means---

-    *   (a) if the young person has not yet been charged for the triggering offence, the court in which the charge would be laid; or
+    *   (a) if the young person has not yet been charged for the triggering offence, the court in which the charge would be filed; or

-    *   (b) if the young person has been charged for the triggering offence, the court in which the charge was laid.
+    *   (b) if the young person has been charged for the triggering offence, the court in which the charge was filed.

-    Section 50C: inserted, on 6 September 2010, by [section 15][268] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+    Section 50C: inserted, on 6 September 2010, by [section 15][270] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).

+    Section 50C(4)(a): amended, on 1 July 2013, by [section 413][177] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 50C(4)(b): amended, on 1 July 2013, by [section 413][177] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50D Form and effect of warrant issued under section 50C